-13 Looked After Children
+13 Looked After Children (and those previously looked after)

 The most common reason for children becoming looked after is as a result of abuse and/or neglect.
 A child who is being 'looked after' by their Local Authority is usually known as a 'Child in Care' or a 'Looked After Child'.
 They might be living with foster parents or at home with their parents under an Interim Care Order granted to social care, or in residential children's homes, or other residential settings like schools or secure units.